Computability in infinite Galois theory and algorithmically random algebraic fields: Background on Computability

 In an attempt to construct a c.e.\ set of Turing degree strictly between the computable one and the degree of the halting set, Post introduced sets with "thin" complements with respect to c.e.\ sets.

 \begin{definition} A set of natural numbers is \emph{immune} if it is infinite and does not contain any infinite c.e.\ subset.\end{definition}

 The complements of immune sets may or may not be c.e.
 Those that are c.e.\ are called simple sets and were first constructed by Post.
+There is further proper strengthening of immune sets into hyperimmune, hyperhyperimmune, and cohesive sets.
 While there are countably many simple sets, it can be shown that there are continuum many cohesive sets.
-There is further proper strengthening of immune sets into hyperimmune, hyperhyperimmune, and cohesive sets.